dugrema/wasm.xchacha20poly1305/README.md

 # wasm.xchacha20poly1305
-WASM version of XChaCha20Poly1305 streaming in rust
+WASM version of ChaCha20Poly1305 and XChaCha20Poly1305 in rust

 ## Description

-This is a simple WASM wrapper around the Rust crate chacha20poly1305.
-Currently the only algorithm exposed is the block streaming version of XChaCha20Poly1305.
+This is a WASM wrapper around some operations in the Rust crate chacha20poly1305.

-The blocksize is hard-coded to 256Kb (why? because it's a positive integer).
-All the auth tags are included in the stream.
-This means 16 bytes are added to the original stream for each block.
+The "one-pass" encrypt/decrypt functions use the original algorithm from the Rust crate chacha20poly1305.

+I have modified the ciphers to support incremental processing (calling ..._update() then ..._finalize()) to support encrypting large files that don't fit in memory.
+These are the _stream functions available in this wrapper.
+This incurs a performance cost when compared to the one-pass version but should allow processing files up to 256 GB.

 ## References